 - Practical, hands-on, teaching experience in programs serving infants/toddlers, preschoolers, kindergarteners and first-third graders.

-- Focus on students’ individual needs and interests with options for student teaching through Cultural Immersion Projects and earning of additional credentials.
+- Focus on students’ individual needs and interests with options for student teaching through Global Gateway for Teachers and earning of additional credentials.

 - Opportunity to earn optional teaching license in Reading.

 Careers in Early Childhood Education

 When you graduate, you’ll have a specialized body of knowledge and skills that makes you highly valuable for a number of careers.
 You will be able to articulate and defend a point of view about teaching and curriculum planning, implementation, and assessment, as well as about how to support young children and families for success in a multicultural, diverse society.
 Our early childhood graduates have successful careers in a variety of professional settings.